kubernetes/kubernetes/docs/kubectl.md

 #### config set-cluster
 Sets a cluster entry in .kubeconfig

-		Specifying a name that already exists overwrites that cluster entry.
+	Specifying a name that already exists will merge new fields on top of existing values for those fields. e.g.
+		kubectl config set-cluster e2e --certificate-authority=~/.kube/e2e/.kubernetes.ca.cert
+		only sets the certificate-authority field on the e2e cluster entry without touching other values.

 Usage:
 ```
-  kubectl config set-cluster name [server] [insecure-skip-tls-verify] [certificate-authority] [api-version] [flags]
+  kubectl config set-cluster name [--server=server] [--certificate-authority=path/to/certficate/authority] [--api-version=apiversion] [--insecure-skip-tls-verify=true] [flags]

  Available Flags:
       --alsologtostderr=false: log to standard error as well as files
-      --api-version="": api-version for the cluster entry in .kubeconfig
+      --api-version=: api-version for the cluster entry in .kubeconfig
   -a, --auth-path="": Path to the auth info file.
 If missing, prompt the user.
 Only used if using https.
-      --certificate-authority="": certificate-authority for the cluster entry in .kubeconfig
+      --certificate-authority=: certificate-authority for the cluster entry in .kubeconfig
       --client-certificate="": Path to a client key file for TLS.
       --client-key="": Path to a client key file for TLS.
       --cluster="": The name of the kubeconfig cluster to use